sveetch/djangotribune/README.rst

     18:39:05     <superman>            18:39:01 hello
     18:43:22     Anonymous coward      18:39:01 yo

-Actually the application includes all the needed batteries but it lack a *rich interface*, this will come soon.
+The application has a rich interface, but is also accessible from third client application (via a XML backend) and even in plain text.

 Links
 *****

 * Download his `PyPi package <http://pypi.python.org/pypi/djangotribune>`_;
 * Clone it on his `Github repository <https://github.com/sveetch/djangotribune>`_;
-* Documentation and demo to come on his `DjangoSveetchies page <http://sveetchies.sveetch.net/djangotribune/>`_.
+* Documentation and demo on `DjangoSveetchies page <http://sveetchies.sveetch.net/djangotribune/>`_.

 Requires
 ========